armaanhussain/Global_Superstore-PowerBI-Dashboard/README.md

 3. **Sales vs. Profit Analysis**:
    - Interestingly, higher sales do not always equate to higher profits.
 For example, in **December**, sales amounted to **$1.57 million**, but the profit was **$168K**.
 In contrast, **September's** sales were **$1.43 million**, yet it generated a slightly higher profit of **$170K**.

+4. **Category-wise Sales vs. Profit Analysis**:
+   - When comparing the three categories—Furniture, Office Supplies, and Technology—Office Supplies emerged as the most profitable, followed by Technology and then
+     Furniture.